litmuschaos/litmus/ADOPTERS.md

 This is the list of organizations and users that publicly shared details of how they are using LitmusChaos for running chaos experiments.
 Please send PRs to add or remove organizations/users.
+Or You can add a comment in the issue [#2191](https://github.com/litmuschaos/litmus/issues/2191)

 | Organization | Usecase | Details |
 | :---         | :---    | :---    |